Washoe County Sheriff's Office

 - Complete the required online application and submit by the deadline date.

 Completed applications will be screened for minimum qualifications.
-Applicants meeting the minimum qualifications will be emailed a link to schedule their written exam date and time.
-Candidates will have the ability to reschedule their written exam date and time up to one week prior to the exam.
+Applicants meeting the minimum qualifications, will be emailed an invitation to schedule a date and time for the written online exam.
+Please refer to the job announcement for details on the approximate examination dates.
+Out of State candidates may have the ability to reschedule their written exam date and time by contacting the Human Resources Department.

 3. P.O.S.T.
 Physical Fitness Test

-Candidates who pass the written exam will be emailed an invitation to schedule their Nevada P.O.S.T.
-(Peace Officer Standards and Training) Physical Fitness Test (PPFT) which consists of exercises to measure an individual’s strength, endurance and agility.
-The test is pass/fail.
-Candidates who pass will be placed on an eligible list in score order using the score from their written test.
+Candidates who complete the written online an exam with a passing score will be contacted within a week to schedule a date and time for the Nevada P.O.S.T.
+(Peace Officer Standards and Training) Physical Fitness Test (PPFT).
+The exam consists of exercises to measure an individual’s strength, endurance and agility.
+The exam is pass/fail.
+Please refer to the job announcement for details on the approximate examination dates.

 Deputy Sheriff P.O.S.T.
 Certified